Sunday, 22nd April 2012

 Friday, 23rd March 2012

 I roasted this fairly simply with salt and lots of rosemary, for about 30 minutes, not too hot.
 As you can see there was a huge amount of fat.
 I like lamb fat, but there was too much even for me.
 As you can also see, I like my lamb rare.
 Served with a potato gratin, and sliced fried courgette.
+I looked at several gratin recipes and did something which had a lot of cream in with the potatoes, but cheese (parmesan) only on the top.

 Spaghetti Bolognese